 Interest rate risk is the risk that the fair value or future cash flows of the Company's financial instruments will fluctuate because of changes in market interest rates.
-The Company's exposure to interest rate risk arises primarily from their loan to parent company, cash and cash equivalents and borrowings.
+The Company's exposure to interest rate risk arises primarily from their cash and cash equivalents and lease liabilities.